Published since April · 2026

 Approx. 4-minute read

 Bali's projected 2025 population, according to BPS Statistics Indonesia, is 4.46 million.
-The number of KLHK reference-grade PM2.5 monitors serving that population, indexed on the national ISPU portal, is one.
-That sensor, at Denpasar Lumintang on Jalan Mulawarman, reported sporadically through 2025 and, as of the first quarter of 2026, has not appeared on the portal in months.
+The number of KLHK reference-grade PM2.5 monitors indexed for the island on the national ISPU portal is one — the Denpasar Lumintang station on Jalan Mulawarman.
+It reported sporadically through 2025 and, as of the first quarter of 2026, has been quiet on the portal for several months.

 Jakarta, for comparison, operates 10 reference-grade sensors and some 110 low-cost community monitors through its DKI programme, according to the 2024 Indonesia Air Quality report from the Centre for Research on Energy and Clean Air.
 Hong Kong runs 18 fixed stations for 7.5 million residents; London more than 100 continuous sites on its Local Air Quality Network.
 Bangkok's PCD runs 70 standard stations.